-But most women don’t feel this way.
 When menopause hits it brings with it a storm of hormones that can cause mood swings, hot flashes and a lot of general discomfort.
 Like pregnant women’s eyes, a hormone shift or imbalance can cause several vision conditions.

 To counter these eye conditions and diseases, doctors often recommend hormone therapy.
 Hormone therapy will increase your testosterone and estrogen levels to prevent them from affecting your vision.

 If you are menopausal, it is recommended that you see your eye doctor once a year for regular checkups.
-Annual eye exams are the simplest ways to detect diseases early and to prevent them.
-For diseases like glaucoma, which have no warning sings, annual eye exams are crucial.
+Annual eye exams are the simplest ways to detect diseases early and prevent them.
+For diseases like glaucoma, which have no warning signs, annual eye exams are crucial.
 Just because you think your eyes are healthy, doesn’t mean that they are.

 As mentioned, dry eyes are very common in menopausal women.
 Though dry eyes should subside with hormone therapy, sometimes they don’t.
 For those times we have a few natural remedies for aging women suffering from dry eyes.